darkreapyre/Athena-HOL/Lab2/README.md

 ![createbucketpopup.png](https://s3-us-west-2.amazonaws.com/reinvent2017content-abd313/lab1/createbucketpopup.png)

 2. Now, in this newly created bucket, create two folders **tmp** and **target**.
-We will use these buckets as part of Lab later on.
+We will use these buckets as part of the Lab later on.

 ## Discover the Data

-During this workshop, we will focus on one month of the New York City Taxi Records dataset, however you could easily do this for the entire eight years of data.
+During this lab, we will focus on one month of the New York City Taxi Records dataset, however you could easily do this for the entire eight years of data.
 As you crawl this unknown dataset, you discover that the data is in different formats, depending on the type of taxi.
 You then convert the data to a canonical form, start to analyze it, and build a set of visualizations.
 All without launching a single server.

-> For this lab, you will need to choose the **US West (Oregon)** region.
+>**Note:** For this lab, you will need to choose the **US West (Oregon)** region.

 1. Open the [AWS Management console for Amazon Glue](https://us-west-2.console.aws.amazon.com/glue/home?region=us-west-2#).

 2. To analyze all the taxi rides for January 2016, you start with a set of data in S3.
-First, create a database for this workshop within AWS Glue.
-A database is a set of associated table definitions, organized into a logical group.
+We will use the database that was created during Lab 1.
+Remember, a database is a set of associated table definitions, organized into a logical group.
 In Athena, database names are all lowercase, no matter what you type.
+For more information on Database nameing conventions, see the [Athena Documentation](https://docs.aws.amazon.com/athena/latest/ug/tables-databases-columns-names.html).

+>**Note:** If you haven't already created a database in Lab 1, please follow the three steps below to create the database using AWS Glue.

    i.
 Click on **Databases** under Data Catalog column on the left.